-Mary Kathryn Nagle is an enrolled citizen of the Cherokee Nation and a playwright.
+Mary Kathryn Nagle is an enrolled citizen of the Cherokee Nation and playwright.
 Her play Sliver of a Full Moon has been performed at law schools across the United States, and she has received commissions from Arena Stage, the Rose Theater, Portland Center Stage, Denver Center for the Performing Arts, and Yale Repertory Theatre.
 She currently serves as the Executive Director of the Yale Indigenous Performing Arts Program.
-Nagle is also a partner at Pipestem Law, P.C., where she works to protect tribal sovereignty and the inherent right of Indian Nations to protect their women and children from domestic violence and sexual assault.
+Nagel is also a partner at Pipestem Law, P.C., where she works to protect tribal sovereignty and the inherent right of Indian Nations to protect their women and children from domestic violence and sexual assault.
 She has authored numerous briefs in federal appellate courts, including the United States Supreme Court.

 Photo by Jeremy Charles.